aaaddditya/showtime_translate/README.md

 5. Install Git for your system.
 Git is a version control system that helps you track changes to your code and collaborate with other developers.
 You can install Git with Anaconda by running `conda install -c anaconda git -y` in your terminal (Do this after step 1 in the following section.).
 If you have trouble installing Git via Anaconda, you can use the following link instead:
    - [Git for Linux](https://git-scm.com/download/linux)

-Once you have completed these steps, you will be ready to install SoniTranslate.
+Once you have completed these steps, you will be ready to install ShowtimeTranslate.

 ### Getting Started

 To install SoniTranslate, follow these steps:

-1. Create a suitable anaconda environment for SoniTranslate and activate it:
+1. Create a suitable anaconda environment for ShowtimeTranslate and activate it:

 ```
 conda create -n sonitr python=3.10 -y